Sapnajha19/dynamic-form/README.md

 3. Customize the form field as needed.
 4. Deleting Form Fields:
 - To remove a form field, click the "Del" button next to it.

+5. Submitting the Form:

+- Fill out the form with fields as desired.
+- Click the "Submit" button to convert the form configuration into json.